HansKristian-Work/dxil-spirv/README.md

 make install
 ```

-## Linking against dxil-spirv
+## Link to dxil-spirv

-Only the C API is installed and is expected to be kept ABI/API stable when it releases.
+Only API C is installed and the ABI / API is expected to remain stable when released.

 ### pkg-config